-For the latest model year, Nissan has added a lower-priced Leaf S trim level, significantly increased cargo space, made available several new luxury and technology features and also improved the EV's driving range and energy efficiency.
+For the previous model year, Nissan added a lower-priced Leaf S trim level, significantly increased cargo space, made available several new luxury and technology features and also improved the EV's driving range and energy efficiency.

 What sets the Leaf apart from most other vehicles on the road is its electric powertrain, which is comprised of 48 laminated compact lithium-ion battery modules and a high-response 80kW AC synchronous motor that generates 107 horsepower and 207 lb-ft of torque.

-Thanks to a handful of tweaks, including a more aerodynamic front fascia and a lower curb weight, the latest Leaf is significantly more efficient than last year's model.
+Thanks to a handful of tweaks, including a more aerodynamic front fascia and a lower curb weight, the latest Leaf is significantly more than before.
 The Environmental Protection Agency rates the EV at 129 MPGe (miles per gallon equivalent) in the city, 102 MPGe on the highway and 115 MPGe combined.

 Driving range has also increased to 75 miles, up from 73 miles.

 Charging is accomplished via a port located at the front of the car.
 Completely replenishing the battery requires roughly 16 hours via a standard 110V outlet, but a new 6.6 kW onboard charger (optional on the S, standard on the SV and SL trims) nearly halves 220V charging time to about hours.
 An available quick charge port allows charging to 80% capacity in 30 minutes at public charging stations.